-It is assumed that there will be no visiting cruise ships during the 2020/21 financial year.
-The result is a reduction in other income of \$2.8m.
+It is assumed that there will be no visiting cruise ships during the 2021/22 financial year.
 The investment market has been altered substantially as a result of the pandemic.
-Council investments moved downwards in March in line with international markets.
 The recovery in markets has been significant, but forecast returns are not guaranteed.